jfroom/docker-compose-rails-selenium-example/README.md

 2. Verify versions: `docker -v; docker-compose -v;`

 ## Recommended
-2. Install [VNC Viewer](https://www.realvnc.com/download/viewer/) to view & interact with selenium sessions that would otherwise be headless.
+1. Install [VNC Viewer](https://www.realvnc.com/download/viewer/) to view & interact with selenium sessions that would otherwise be headless.

 # Rails app

 This base Rails app is very simple.
 - Was setup with `rails new app --skip-active-record`.
-I skipped the database setup to keep this demo slim.
+The database was skipped to keep the demo slim.
-- It has one root path route to the welcome controller which has a "Hello World!" in `views/welcome/index.html.erb`
+- It has one root path route to the WelcomeController which renders "Hello World!" from `views/welcome/index.html.erb`

 # Basic Docker Commands